Free training in a powerful, easy-to-learn method for improving your job situation. Eye opening results in about an hour.

 Who is this for?

-"Map that Job!" - Tips Techniques and Guidelines (work in progress)
+"Map Your Job!" - Tips Techniques and Guidelines (work in progress)

-Mapping a job means looking at a job as a process and applying a "person-centered" process improvement method to it, accounting for both the workflow and the feelings about that workflow.
+Mapping a job means looking at a job as a process and applying a "person-centered" process improvement method to it, accounting for both the workflow and the feelings and values associated with that workflow.

 This includes drawing a diagram of the job, capturing evaluations of the elements on the diagram, prioritizing the evaluations, and brainstorming plans to do something about the high priority evaluations.

 The links below provide detailed, step-by-step, easy-to-follow instructions on how to do this.
-You should expect significant results within an hour of starting.
+You can expect significant results within an hour of starting.

-"Map that Job!" is a subset of the proven ActionMap® method for process mapping, evaluation and action planning.
+"Map Your Job!" is a subset of the proven ActionMap® method for process mapping, evaluation and action planning.

-"Map that Job!" is focused on supporting people in mapping a single job, starting with their own jobs.
+"Map Your Job!" is focused on supporting people in mapping a single job, starting with their own jobs.

 - There's a 50%+ job dissatisfaction rate